Buying a hearing aid

 Most hearing aid manufacturers now are providing additional products to make hearing easier in different situations, including Bluetooth streaming of your spouse’s voice, your cellphone signal, and even your TV audio directly into your hearing aids.
 There are also plenty of services to improve your landline telephone signal.

 Manufacturers’ accessories are proprietary meaning that they will work with only the make and model of hearing aids that you use.
-However, there are also generic HAT devices that can be used with and make and model of hearing aid, provided it contains a a small sensor called a telecoil.
-These generic HAT devices have the advantage of being less expensive than the proprietary accessories.
+However, there are also generic HAT devices that can be used with any make and model of hearing aid, provided it contains a small receiving device called a telecoil.
+These generic HAT devices have the advantage of being less expensive than proprietary accessories.
 Ask about these products — they can greatly enhance the success you have with your hearing aids.

 Finally, if you cannot hear various sounds around your home or office without your hearing aids, then make sure that your provider talks to you about alerting devices.
 These devices use an enhanced auditory signal, flashing lights or vibration to alert you to the doorbell, the smoke alarm, and other important signals that keep you safe and independent.